Synerise/android-sdk/README.md

 For your convenience, `Synerise.Builder` makes it possible to configure SDK the way you want it!<br>
 Let's dive into some configurable functionalities:
-1. .notificationIcon(@DrawableRes int) - if you're using campaign banners or push messages, it is recommended to pass your custom notification icon.
+1. `.notificationIcon(@DrawableRes int)` - if you're using campaign banners or push messages, it is recommended to pass your custom notification icon.
 This icon is presented as a small notification icon.
 Note, that required icon must be a drawable resource (not mipmap) due to Android O adaptive icons restrictions.
 Also, a default icon will be used if there is no custom icon provided.
-2. .syneriseDebugMode(boolean) - simple flag may be provided in order to enable full network traffic logs.
+2. `.syneriseDebugMode(boolean)` - simple flag may be provided in order to enable full network traffic logs.
 It is not recommended to use debug mode in release version of your app.
-3. .trackerDebugMode(boolean) - you can receive some simple logs about sending events (like success, failure etc.) by enabling debug mode, which is disabled by default.
+3. `.trackerDebugMode(boolean)` - you can receive some simple logs about sending events (like success, failure etc.) by enabling debug mode, which is disabled by default.
-4. .injectorDebugMode(boolean) - you can receive some simple logs about Injector actions (like walkthrough or welcome screen availability) by enabling debug mode, which is disabled by default.
+4. `.injectorDebugMode(boolean)` - you can receive some simple logs about Injector actions (like Walkthrough screen availability) by enabling debug mode, which is disabled by default.
-5. .trackerTrackMode(TrackMode) - sets proper mode for view tracking.
+5. `.trackerTrackMode(TrackMode)` - sets proper mode for view tracking.
 See Tracker section below.
+6. `.injectorAutomatic(true)` - fetches your Walkthrough content right away.
+Note, that Walkthrough will be presented the moment it gets loaded atop of your Activity if it's id is different than previously presented.
+See Injector section for more information.
+7. `.pushRegistrationRequired(this)` - it is important to register your customers for push messages.
+Please register for SDK callbacks when push registration is required.
-6. .customClientConfig(CustomClientAuthConfig) - you can also provide your custom Client `Authorization Configuration`.
+8. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
 At this moment, configuration handles `Base URL` changes.
-7. .build() - builds Synerise SDK with provided data.
+9. `.build()` - builds Synerise SDK with provided data.
 Please note, that `Synerise.Builder.with(..)` method is mandatory and `Synerise.Builder.build()` method can be called only once during whole application lifecycle, so it is recommended to call this method in your `Application` class.<br>

 ### Errors